rx-angular/rx-angular/libs/cdk/coercing/docs/Readme.md

 }
 ```

 This is the operator version of `coerceDistinctObservable`.
-It also includes the benefit in processing and performance.
+It also includes the benefit of later processing and performance through distinct values.

 **coerceAllFactory**